Maynak2001/Desh-Darshan/README.md

 If you want to deploy manually:
 - Connect the repository to Vercel
 - Set the build command → npm run build
-- Set the output directory → .next
+- Set the output directory → build

 # 🤝 Contributing
 Contributions are always welcome! 🎉